-In my quest to think of more creative vegan recipes with tempeh, I bring you Italian Tempeh and Bell Peppers.
-Grilled red and green peppers and red onion mingle with tempeh seasoned with fennel seeds, crushed red pepper, garlic and oregano, and all of it served over a bed of toasted farro with fresh basil, parsley and lemon juice.
-It’s a savory summer meal that works well in the oven or the grill.
+This is a savory vegan recipe for Italian tempeh with peppers, onions, and herbed farro.
+Peppers and onion mingle with tempeh seasoned like Italian sausage with fennel seeds, crushed red pepper, garlic and oregano.
+All of this deliciousness is served over a bed of toasted farro with fresh basil, parsley and lemon juice.

 This Italian tempeh recipe makes me think of an abundant farmer’s market.
 It showcases the late summer bounty very well–peppers, onions, and fresh herbs.